-Now that the fun and excitement of Christmas is over, New Year’s has come and gone and life is getting back to whatever consists of normal for you and your family, it’s time to dig into our garden seed catalog and start planning the eternally anticipated Spring garden.
+Now that the days are becoming slightly longer, the holidays are over and life is getting back to whatever consists of normal for you and your family, it’s time to dig into our garden seed catalog and start planning the eternally anticipated Spring garden.

 What to plant, how to plant, when to plant, what will grow for me, should I start my heirloom tomatoes from seed or just buy starts, what do I need to do for my soil, and what exactly is succession planting are all questions that crop up and need answers.

 All of a sudden, a garden seems pretty intimidating, definitely not for amateurs and something that might be best left to the experts.
 Well guess what?
 Everyone was an amateur at some point, starting out with not much knowledge and needing some help.
 It is easier to start your home garden today than in any other time in history, as there are mountains of information and education out there and it is all pretty easy to find.
 The Internet is full of good gardening advice in many areas.